 - Drive the amazing Top of the World Highway into Alaska.

 - Take the day-long drive on the Klondike Highway to Whitehorse, Yukon’s capital city.

-- The Dawson City Visitor Centre – a friendly place with great and helpful people.
+- The Dawson City Visitor Centre – is a friendly place with great and helpful people.
 Ask them whatever you want to know and they will make you feel welcome.
 You can use their Wi-Fi for free, unlimited, and like me, leave the camera overnight for charging the battery.
 Here you find out about the activity schedule and available walking tours.
 The visitor centre is located on Main Street near the waterfront.
 Phone: (867) 993 6768; Website: www.dawsoncity.ca

 - Northwest Territory Visitors Centre – Make sure to stop here if you plan to drive the Dempster Highway.
 The friendly and helpful staff will provide you with information to safely plan your trip.
-You get here current road and weather conditions for your trip further north.
+You get here the current road and weather conditions for your trip further north.
 Phone: (867) 993 6167.